 This may not be a special “benefit” per se.
 But it’s a huge factor in deciding whether or not homeschool is right for your family.

 And yet, it was there.
-That feeling telling me I should go for it.
-That this would be the best option for our family.
+That feeling (the Holy Spirit) telling me I should go for it and that this would be the best option for our family.

 There were so. many. obstacles!
 But the draw toward homeschooling remained.
 A few years later, every obstacle has been overcome, and I’m thankful for that desire of my heart that just wouldn’t quit tugging.